Click below to find more information on our Labradoodle puppies.

 In some situations an 8 week old puppy can go directly to a family to raise the puppy until placement within a therapy program or service dog program.
 In other situations it is necessary to further train a therapy or service puppy in daily living, provide house training and basic obedience before it is placed with a child or adult.
 We have also selected and placed our therapy dog and service dogs with kids and families who use the self training method titled Teamwork: A dog training manual for people with disabilities DVD and manual series.

-We have four dogs that have passed testing for Canine Good Citizen and actively visit hospitals and homes for the elderly.
+We have over a dozen dogs that have passed testing for Canine Good Citizen and actively visit hospitals and homes for the elderly.
 We have four therapy dogs, three with autistic children, and one as a teen trained service companion following the Teamwork training series.
-In addition we have one fully registered service dog and one in training as a mold detection dog.
+We have dogs in service helping with those with PTSD.
+In addition, we have one fully registered service dog and one as a mold detection dog.

 All in all, here at Rainmaker Ranch we always strive to do our best when it comes to children and adults with special needs, and we are proud to do what we do for these kids and adults.
 If you have questions please email or call us.